msi-sbraun-11/Scoreboard/README.md

 # Scoreboard
 Implementing the Scoreboarding algorithm in C++.
 The scoreboarding algorithm in computer architecture manages out-of-order instruction execution while handling data hazards and resource conflicts.
 It tracks the status of instructions, ensuring proper synchronization of operands and functional units.

+The key stages are:
+  1. **Issue**: Instructions are decoded and checked for hazards.
+  2. **Read**: Instructions wait until operands are available.
+  3. **Execute**: Instructions are executed when resources are free.
+  4. **Write-back**: Results are written to registers if no hazards exist

 There are 3 parts to the Scoreboard:
   1. _Instruction status_ — Indicates which of the four steps the instruction is in.
   2. _Functional unit status_ — Indicates the state of the functional unit (FU).
 There are nine fields for each functional unit: